nat-n/poethepoet/README.rst

   poe test

-Additional argument are passed to the task so
+Additional arguments are passed to the task so

 .. code-block:: bash

   poe test -v tests/favorite_test.py

-results in the following be run inside poetry's virtualenv
+results in the following being run inside poetry's virtualenv

 .. code-block:: bash